-If you or someone you know might be impacted by the recent Equifax data breach, you may be wondering how to protect your personal information from being misused.
-It can be worrisome to think about the possibility of your identity being stolen, but there are a few basic steps that you can take today towards safeguarding your personal data and protecting your credit.
-Rocket Lawyer is here to help you along the way.
+If you were impacted by the recent Capital One data breach, you may be wondering how to protect your personal information from being misused.
+It can be worrisome to think about the possibility of your identity being stolen, but there are immediate steps that you can take today to safeguard your personal data and protect your credit.

 1. Check your credit reports

-Regularly reviewing your credit reports from the major agencies (Equifax, Experian, and TransUnion) can be a good way to stay on top of any activity in your files.
+Check your credit reports from the major agencies (Equifax, Experian, and TransUnion) can be a good way to stay on top of any activity in your files.
 You can get a copy for free each year by visiting annualcreditreport.com or sign up for a credit monitoring service to alert you of changes more instantaneously.
-In the coming months, you will want to monitor your existing credit card and bank accounts closely for any charges you don’t recognize—unusual activity could indicate identity theft.
+In the coming months, continue to monitor your existing credit card and bank accounts closely for any charges you don’t recognize—unusual activity could indicate identity theft.

 2. Consider placing a credit freeze or fraud alert